jimmythepage/JTPE/README.md

 # JTPE

 JTPEngine is a 2D C++ Game Engine.
-Its goal is provide an abstract, lightweight and cross-platform ready engine completely in C++ and JSON scripting.
+Its goal is to provide an abstract, lightweight and cross-platform ready engine that uses only C++ and JSON scripting.
 This engine is designed for coders who wants a starting point to create 2D apps and games without messing with major engines on the market.

 # Modules and build examples: